Redherring32/TinyTendo/README.md

 *BucketMouse* -Designing cartridge PCBs for TinyTendo, and help with diagnosis work.

-*MuraMasa* -Help with diagnosis work,
+*MuraMasa* -Help with diagnosis work, sharing KiCAD footprints for early protos cause I kept messing mine up. :)

 And to all of the awesome people in NESDev, you guys rock.